vtexdocs/help-center-content/docs/announcements/en/update-your-version-of-the-mercado-pago-pro-payment-method.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: update-your-version-of-the-mercado-pago-pro-payment-method
 legacySlug: update-your-version-of-the-mercado-pago-pro-payment-method
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The solution was updated to complete purchases without redirect.
+announcementSynopsisEN: 'The solution was updated to complete purchases without redirect.'
 ---

 Mercado Pago Pro is one of the payment methods provided by the Mercado Pago [digital wallet](https://help.vtex.com/en/tutorial/o-que-e-uma-carteira-digital-e-wallet "digital wallet").
 It allows customers to complete a purchase at Checkout without the need to log in to their account.